AdobeDocs/campaign.en/help/v8/start/campaign-ui.md

 ## Access Campaign UI{#ui-access}

-Campaign workspace is available through the [Client Console](../architecture/general-architecture.md).
+Campaign workspace is available through the [client console](../architecture/general-architecture.md).

-Learn how to install and configure Campaign Client Console in [this section](../start/connect.md).
+Learn how to install and configure Campaign client console in [this section](../start/connect.md).

 ![](assets/home-page.png)